Theoriz/Unity-HDRP-Vioso-Lablab/README.md

 ### Game View setup

-To work with the Lablab, the Unity application creates 3 full screen windows.
+To work with the Lablab video projectors setup, the Unity application creates 3 full screen windows.
 The window on display 1 is for the wall outputs, the window on display 2 is empty as it is the monitoring display, the window on display 3 is for the floor outputs.

 To previsualize this in Unity, you need to set your game view(s) to render the display 1 (for the walls) and 3 (for the floor), at a 3840x2400 resolution.